IanFinlayson/exploring-cs/chapter07.md

 3.  **Solve a few examples by hand**

     Next you should solve a few examples of the problem just by hand.
-If you can\'t solve the problem with example inputs, then you have no hope of coming up with an algorithm that can solve it in general.
+If you can't solve the problem with example inputs, then you have no hope of coming up with an algorithm that can solve it in general.
-    When doing this, it\'s good to try examples of the different situations that could arise.
+    When doing this, it's good to try examples of the different situations that could arise.

     By working through a few concrete examples, you are doing two